Quantum Engineering (QEng) M2

 QEng301: Crash course in Quantum Physics, Quantum Information and Quantum Computing

 Description: This course is designed to cover all of the necessary prerequisites for the later courses.
 In particular, we introduce the mathematical formalism behind quantum theory and cover basic topics found in introductory quantum computing and quantum information theory courses.
-This includes: quantum states/channels/measurements; basic quantum algorithms (Grover and Shor); quantum entropies.
 This course is partly organized in a reverse classroom format where comprehensive lecture notes and exercises are distributed beforehand for students to engage with and then the classroom sessions are organized as discussions around the notes and exercises.

 Dates: September ECTS: 3